 Fig. 12.
-Cumulative strength distribution for the network of tag co-occurrence in del.icio.us. $P>(s)$ is the probability of having a node with strength in excess of s.
-The black curve corresponds to the whole co-occurrence network.
+Cumulative strength distribution for the network of co-occurrence of tags in del.icio.us. $P>(s)$ is the probability of having a node with strength in excess of s.
+Red dots correspond to the whole co-occurrence network.
 The two steps indicated by arrows correspond to an excess of links with a specific weight and can be related to spamming activity.
-Excluding from the analysis all posts with more than 50 tags removes the steps (dark gray).
-Shuffling the tags contained in posts (light gray) does not affect significantly the cumulated weight distribution.
+Excluding from the analysis all posts with more than 50 tags removes the steps (green dots).
+Shuffling the tags contained in posts (blue dots) does not affect significantly the cumulated weight distribution.
 This proves that such a distribution is uniquely determined by tag frequencies within the folksonomy, and not by the semantics of co-occurrence.

 Fig. 13.
-Cumulative strength distribution $P>(s)$ for the network of tag co-occurrence in BibSonomy.
-The black curve corresponds to the whole co-occurrence network.
-The irregular behavior for high strengths can be linked to spamming activity: identified spam in BibSonomy consists of posts with a large number of tags, as well as a large number of posts with exactly 10 tags injected by a small group of spammers.
-Excluding the above posts from the analysis (dark gray), the distribution becomes smooth and similar to the filtered one reported for del.icio.us in Fig. 12.
-Similarly, shuffling the tags contained in posts (light gray) has a small effect on the cumulated weight distribution.
+Cumulative strength distribution $P>(s)$ for the network of co-occurrence of tags in BibSonomy (see also Fig. 12).
+Red dots correspond to the whole co-occurrence network.
+The irregular behavior for high strengths can be linked to spamming activity: identified spam in BibSonomy consists of posts with a large number of tags, as well as a large number of posts with exactly 10 tags, injected by a small group of spammers.
+Both types of spam were identified by inspecting the distribution of the number of tags per post.
+Excluding the above posts from the analysis (green dots), the distribution becomes smooth and similar to the filtered one observed for del.icio.us.
+Similarly, shuffling the tags contained in posts (blue dots) has a small effect on the cumulated weight distribution.

 Fig. 14.
 Average nearest-neighbor strength S{nn} of nodes (tags) in relation to the node (tag) strengths s, in del.icio.us.
-Black dots correspond to the whole co-occurrence network.
+Red dots correspond to the whole co-occurrence network.
 Assortative behavior is observed for low values of the strength s, while disassortative behavior is visible for high values of s.
 A few clusters (indicated by arrows) stand out from the main cloud of data points.
-As in Fig. 12, such anomalies correspond to spamming activity and can be removed by filtering out posts containing an excessive number of tags (dark grey).
-Shuffling the tags (light grey) affects dramatically the distribution of data points: this happens because the average nearest-neighbor strength of nodes is able to probe the local structure of the network of co-occurrence beyond the pure frequency effects, and is sensitive to patterns of co-occurrence induced by semantics.
+As in Fig. 12, such anomalies correspond to spamming activity and can be removed by filtering out posts containing an excessive number of tags (green dots).
+In this case, shuffling the tags (blue points) affects dramatically the distribution of data points: this happens because the average nearest-neighbor strength of nodes is able to probe the local structure of the network of co-occurrence beyond the pure frequency effects, and is sensitive to patterns of co-occurrence induced by semantics.

 Fig. 15.
 Average nearest-neighbor strength S{nn} of nodes (tags) in relation to the node (tag) strengths s, in BibSonomy.
-Black dots correspond to the whole co-occurrence network.
+Red dots correspond to the whole co-occurrence network.
 The scatter plot is qualitatively very similar to the one reported in Fig. 14 for del.icio.us: assortative behavior is observed for low values of the strength s, while disassortative behavior is visible for high values of s.
 Again, a few clusters (indicated by arrows) stand out from the main cloud of data points and their presence can be linked to spamming activity.
-They disappear when we filter out posts containing an excessive number of tags (dar grey).
-Shuffling the tags (light gray) has the same effect as in Fig. 14, and the same observations apply.
+They disappear when we filter out posts containing an excessive number of tags (green dots).
+Shuffling the tags (blue dots) has the same effect as in Fig. 14, and the same observations apply.